Mokayed/TestSemesterProject/README.md

 - As a teacher, I want to be notified when to start planning so that I know when I have to start preparing for the course.
 - As a teacher/student, I want to see a calendar of the two semesters so that I know when to show up in class.
 - As a student, I want to be able to create a user account so that I can make use of the system.

+### Test automation strategy
+_What criteria do you apply to make your automation effective and efficient?_

+### Non-functional requirements
+_How do you deal with non-functional issues?_

+### Testability
+_How testable is your solution?
+What are the reason(s) it turned out so testable/not testable._

+### Test design techniques
+_Which techniques have you used and how useful have they proven?_